Bridgnorth: Landmarks

-Bishop Percy's House on the Cartway was built in 1580 by Richard Forster and has been a Grade 1 listed building since 18 July 1949.
+Bishop Percy's House on the Cartway was built in 1580 by Richard Forster and has been a Grade I listed building since 18 July 1949.
 It was one of the few properties of its type to survive the great fire of Bridgnorth in April 1646, and was the birthplace of Thomas Percy (Bishop of Dromore), author of 'Reliques of Ancient English Poetry'.

 Other notable buildings in the town are the 17th century Bridgnorth Town Hall, a half-timbered building, and a surviving town gate the Northgate which houses the museum.
 Daniel's Mill, a well known watermill is situated a short distance along the River Severn from Bridgnorth.

 The remains of an old hermitage can be seen from the high town, they are commonly called The Queens Parlor by locals.
 One local legend tells of its occupation in AD 925 by a hermit called Ethelred or Ethelwald, a grandson to Alfred the Great.
-This may not be such an unlikely story as Bridgnorth was founded in 912 by Alfred the Great's daughter Ethelfleda.
+This may not be such an unlikely story as Bridgnorth was founded in 912 by Alfred the Great's daughter Aethelflaed.